micado-scale/micado-scale.github.io/docs/adt/containers/index.md

 ## More properties

 You will likely need to provide more customisation for your container than simply specifying an image.
-The available list of properties is available in the [official documentation for MiCADO](https://micado-scale.readthedocs.io/en/latest/application_description.html#properties).
+The available list of properties is available in the [API Reference](specification.md) section.

 ### Switching it up